Small Business Tax Preparation Checklist

 Step 1: Learn which taxes you need to file

 Look through our list of the types of tax payments businesses need to make to see where you fit in.
 You may need to file multiple types of taxes.
-For example, if you run a small business where you employ workers, you’ll need to file your business’s taxes and then also file your employment taxes.
+For example, if you run a small business where you employ workers, you’ll need to file your business’s taxes and and also file payroll taxes.

 Step 2: Find the right tax forms